cirens-utd/turtlebot_controller/src/agent_control/readme.md

 This is called every time we get an updated position from our neighbors.
 It will update the agent attribute self._neighbor_position[2].
 This has an array (x,y) for that neighbors position

 ### pose_callback
 This is called every time my own position is updated.
-This will set the attributes self.direction_facing (Gives the angle the robot is facing) and self.position (Gives an array of (x, y) position).
+This will set the attributes self.direction_heading (Gives the angle the robot is facing) and self.position (Gives an array of (x, y) position).

 ### lidar_callback
 Lidar is used to avoid obsitcals by default.
 If you pass in laser_avoid = False, this will be disabled.